NCLAT dismisses Deloitte, KPMG and auditors pleas against impleadment in IL&FS matter

 While commenting on the development, Deloite India spokesperson said: "We will review the written order before determining our further course of action, which may include an appeal".
 Auditors cannot be treated as part of the management which is responsible for managing the affairs of the company and therefore should not be charged, the spokesperson said.

 "We will continue to present and protect its position, supported by the facts, to the relevant authorities.
 The firm remains committed to high standards of audit quality and ethical conduct in its professional practice," he added.
-There was no immediate comment from KPMG..
+Meanwhile, BSR & Associates also said that they are reviewing the NCLAT order and will explore options.

+"We are reviewing the order and will explore appropriate steps as required.
+We do not anticipate this order impacting our ability to continue providing high quality audit services to our clients.
+BSR is committed to, and bears responsibility and accountability for, the highest ethical and quality standards in its audits," said a BSR spokesperson..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)